 If you're wondering how to get rid of wisdom tooth pain without visiting a dentist, you can try certain home remedies to reduce inflammation and pain.
 However, if your tooth keeps hurting, it's best to visit a dentist.
 They will check what's causing the pain and what, if anything, needs to be done about it.

-In the case of infection, the dentist may first administer antibiotics and painkillers.
+The dentist may first administer antibiotics for tooth infection, and painkillers.
 NHS dentists should only remove a tooth if other options have failed.
 When it comes to wisdom tooth pain treatment, though, often the best option is to extract the tooth to stop pain and prevent further infection or other problems.

 In the following table is an overview of how to relieve wisdom tooth pain according to the source of the pain.
 Below this you'll find more information about various home remedies that can help reduce tooth pain.